De-v-ka/SMS-spam-classification/README.md

 ### Results

-The SVC model achieved an accuracy of [insert accuracy value] in classifying SMS messages as spam or non-spam.
+The SVC model achieved an accuracy of in classifying SMS messages as spam or non-spam.
 Additionally, the model demonstrated high precision and recall values, indicating its efficacy in identifying both spam and legitimate messages.
 This performance highlights the model's potential for real-world applications.

 ### Future Work